psganesh/TestNotes/AWS_Notes.md

     - allow you to have a read-only copy of your production DB.
 This is achieved by using Async replication from primary RDS instance to the read replica.
     - mainly for very read-heavy DB workloads.
     - MySQL Server, PostgreSQL, MariaDB, Aurora
     - used for SCALING, NOT for DR. Must have auto backup turned on in order to deploy a read replica.
-Upto 5 readreplica of any DB.
+Up-to 5 readreplica of any DB.
     - Read replica of Read replica is possible (but watch out for latency).
 Each read replica has its own DNS end point.
     - Can have RR that multi AZ.
 Can create RR of multi AZ source DB.
     - RR can be promoted to be their own DB.
 This breaks the replication.
 (For eg. if not using all RR for production, you can use for other DB purpose)